abap2UI5 – (7/7) Technical Background: Under the Hood of abap2UI5

 In the end, all of these concepts share the belief that it’s possible to develop apps with much less complexity, but only slightly lower level of UI fidelity compared to SPAs.
 Or, when we try to illustrate it visually, they aim to find a “sweet spot” between MPAs and SPAs:

-Most of my knowledge about this subject comes from this blog series, and it’s still relatively new to me (so I don’t consider myself an expert).
+Most of my knowledge about this subject comes from this blog posts, and it’s still relatively new to me (so I don’t consider myself an expert).
 However, it’s fascinating to see the existing frameworks and to contemplate what might be achievable in the future, such as selectively re-rendering specific parts of the view or implementing smoother page transitions.
-I strongly recommend taking an hour to watch this video, where all of these concepts are presented very well.
+I recommend taking an hour to watch this video, where all of these concepts are presented very well.

 But now let’s start to ask what we can bring of this concept to UI5 and the ABAP environment?